Kekul\'e spirals and charge transfer cascades in twisted symmetric trilayer graphene

 The graphene sector can be modelled as a non-interacting Dirac cone, so that we can estimate the charge transfer from the interacting physics of TBG sector alone.
 The result is consistent with full TSTG HF calculations~\cite{SupMat}.

-\textit{Comparison with Experiments.---} Ref.~\cite{kim_imaging_2023} observes Kekul\'e patterns using STM in a TSTG device with heterostrain of $-(0.24 \pm 0.08)\%$~\footnote{There is a factor of 2 difference between our convention for strain and that in Ref.~\cite{kim_imaging_2023}.}, and $\bm{q}_{\text{Kekul\'e}}$ vectors, which are equivalent to our $\bm{q}$ vectors up to choice of reference point, at fillings from $-2$ to $-2.5$.
-From HF numerics, we find the ground states of the TSTG under experimental parameters and fillings are IKS states, and we show the corresponding $\bm{q}_{\text{Kekul\'e}}$ in Figure.~\ref{fig:qiks}.
-We are able to reproduce many features of the experimentally measured values, such as $\bm{q}_{\text{Kekul\'e}}$ closer to $\Gamma_M$ at $\nu = -2$ compared to non-integer fillings, and a jump in $\bm{q}_{\text{Kekul\'e}}$ when doping away from $\nu = -2$.
-That $\bm{q}_{\text{Kekul\'e}}$ vectors lie close to the moir\'e BZ boundary for non-integer fillings is also consistent with experiment.
-However, overall we observe an angular offset compared to experiment.
+\textit{Comparison with Experiments.---} Ref.~\cite{kim_imaging_2023} observes Kekul\'e patterns using STM in a TSTG device with heterostrain of $-(0.12 \pm 0.04)\%$ and finds doping-dependent $\bm{q}_{\text{Kekul\'e}}$ vectors, which are equivalent to our $\bm{q}$ vectors up to choice of reference point, at fillings from $-2$ to $-2.5$.
+From our HF calculations with relative permittivity $\epsilon_r = 20$ (elsewhere in this paper, $\epsilon_r = 10$), at the experimental angle and magnitude of strain, we find that the ground states of TSTG for experimental parameters have IKS order, and we show the corresponding $\bm{q}_{\text{Kekul\'e}}$ in Figure.~\ref{fig:qiks}.
+We observe doping-dependent $\bm{q}_{\text{Kekul\'e}}$, in qualitative agreement with experiment.
+However, the values of $\bm{q}_{\text{Kekul\'e}}$ are highly sensitive to modelling details, and so we do not expect precise quantitative agreement.